 If you’re interested in getting a PhD while working, it’s important to understand that this has some downsides.
 One of the major drawbacks is a lack of time.

-- Lack of time for personal development: A PhD takes a lot of time and effort to complete, which may not leave enough time for personal development.
+• Lack of time for personal development: A PhD takes much time and effort, which may not leave enough time for personal development.

-Every decision has pros and cons, so do your research before deciding whether to get a PhD.
+Every decision has pros and cons, so research before deciding whether to get a PhD.

-Weigh all the benefits and drawbacks of getting a PhD, and then make an informed decision based on what’s best for you.
+Weigh all the benefits and drawbacks of getting a PhD, then decide what’s best for you.

 Tips for coping with PhD while working